bukitjose/Speed.js/README.md

 48. Reduce Global Variables (duplicate entry)
 49. Use HTTP/2 (duplicate entry)
 50. Use WebP Images (duplicate entry)

-# How to use it
-You can use it by simply adding the speed.js to your site.

-`script src="speed.js"`

 **Made by Jose**